Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 What to Pack

-• Waterproof boots: sturdy soles with good traction for snow and ice.
+- Waterproof boots: sturdy soles with good traction for snow and ice.
+If you don’t own any, try getting ice grippers, which just wrap on the soles of your shoes.

-• Winter gear: gloves, a hat that covers your ears, and sunglasses for snow glare.
+- Winter gear: gloves, a hat that covers your ears, and sunglasses for snow glare.
+If you are prone to getting extra cold, pick up some hand and feet warmers.

 Getting Around

-• Rental car: the easiest way to explore nearby hot springs, Yellowstone, and trails.
+- Rental car: the easiest way to explore nearby hot springs, Yellowstone, and trails.
+Check out what rental car companies the Bozeman Airport has to offer.

-• Four-wheel drive: worth it if you're heading into the park or up mountain roads.
+- Four-wheel drive: worth it if you're heading into the park or up mountain roads.
+If you are taking your own car, bring chains or snow tires.

 Where to Stay

-• Downtown hotels: walk to restaurants, breweries, and shops.
+- Downtown hotels: walk to restaurants, breweries, and shops.
+Check out The LARK, AC Hotel, or Residence Inn by Marriott.

-• Cabins and lodges: mountain views, fireplaces, and a quieter vibe outside town.
+- Cabins and lodges: mountain views, fireplaces, and a quieter vibe outside town.
+Check out Chico Hotsprings, Sage Lodge, and Field and Stream Lodge.

 Smart Travel Tips

-• Hydration: carry water on hikes and day trips—the cold, dry air dehydrates fast.
+- Hydration: carry water on hikes and day trips—the cold, dry air dehydrates fast.
+Camelbacks are a perfect way of staying hydrated, while also carrying essentials on your back!

 With a bit of prep, your Bozeman winter trip will be easy, cozy, and fun—even without a single ski run.